 New Joint Parenting: For Love Not Money

 Fifty – fifty custody.
 Why doesn’t it make dollars and cents?
 The trends towards joint shared parenting are spiking.
-Since 1994 we have seen 20 years worth of increased fathers right’s and a push towards joint-shared parenting.
+Since 1994 we have seen over 25 years worth of increased fathers right’s and a push towards joint-shared parenting.
 In fact, Westchester, Yonkers, and some of Manhattan now pre-suppose that there will be joint shared parenting as a starting point.
 Nassau is far behind that and Suffolk is even further from this proposition.
 Queens and Brooklyn remain in the middle.